 Riverside North Leisure Complex CCTV

-A list of Third party sites monitored from the CCTV control room is at annex I
+A list of Third party sites monitored from the CCTV control room is at Annex I

-BODY WORN VIDEO (BMV)
+BODY WORN VIDEO (BWV)

-Body worn video worn by council enforcement and other officers is not ‘closed circuit CCTV’ as such and does not currently form part of the BBC Public Space CCTV system and is covered under a separate policy.
+Body worn video worn by Council enforcement and other officers is not ‘closed circuit CCTV’ as such and does not currently form part of the BBC Public Space CCTV system and is managed by the relevant service areas.

-LIST OF ANNEXures

-A. Signage

-B. SOPs and Assignment Instructions

-C. Relevant Acts, Regulations and COPs Governing

-D. Diagram of responsibilities

-E. Broadlands Company details

-F. Information sharing agreements

-G Access List

-H Subject Access Procedure (SAR)

-I Third Party Sites

 A. Signage